-- Qualified Medicare Beneficiary with full Oregon Health Plan (Medicaid) benefits (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments for people who are also eligible for full Oregon Health Plan (Medicaid) benefits) - Specified Low-Income Medicare Beneficiary with full Oregon Health Plan (Medicaid) benefits (SLMB+): Helps pay Part B premiums (for people who are also eligible for full Oregon Health Plan (Medicaid) benefits)
+- Qualified Medicare Beneficiary (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments for people who are also eligible for full Oregon Health Plan (Medicaid) benefits). - Specified Low-Income Medicare Beneficiary (SLMB+): Helps pay Part B premiums (for people who are also eligible for full Oregon Health Plan (Medicaid) benefits).

-SECTION 2.4 Here is the plan service area for CareOregon Advantage Plus
+SECTION 2.3 Here is the plan service area for CareOregon Advantage Plus

-Although Medicare is a Federal program, CareOregon Advantage Plus is available only to individuals who live in our plan service area.
+CareOregon Advantage Plus is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.